hack4impact-upenn/project-descriptions/README.md

 - `name`: The name of the client organization.
 - `description`: 2-3 sentences about the organization.
 This can probably be paraphrased from their website.
-For example, "The Louisiana Center for Children’s Rights is a non-profit that defends the right of every Louisiana child to fairness, dignity, and opportunity.
+E.g. "The Louisiana Center for Children’s Rights is a non-profit that defends the right of every Louisiana child to fairness, dignity, and opportunity.
 It is the only specialized juvenile defense law office in the country and houses the Louisiana Children’s